Toggle: English / Spanish

 Tests may include:

-No treatment or surgery is needed for a metopic ridge.
+No treatment or surgery is needed for a metopic ridge if it is the only skull abnormality.

 Gunny RS, Chong WK.
 Paediatric neuroradiology.
 In: Adam A, Dixon AK, eds.
 Grainger & Allison's Diagnostic Radiology.
 5th ed.
 New York, NY: Churchill Livingston; 2008:chap 70.